Stanley Jonas Olafson

 The family extends thanks to the nurses and staff at both the Kipling Integrated Health Centre and unit 5A Regina General Hospital for their compassionate care of Stan during his final days, and to all the kind people of Windthorst who kept an eye out for Stan over the years.

-In consideration of the current gathering restrictions, memorial services and interment will be planned for a later date If friends desire, donations in Stan’s memory may be made to the Royal Canadian Legion, Branch 6 Kipling Box 837, Kipling, SK S0G 2S0, Windthorst Museum c/o Windthorst Village Office Box 98 Windthorst, SK S0G 5G0, or Kipling Palliative Care Box 989 Kipling, SK, S0G 2S0.
+If friends desire, donations in Stan’s memory may be made to the Royal Canadian Legion, Branch 6 Kipling Box 837, Kipling, SK S0G 2S0, Windthorst Museum c/o Windthorst Village Office Box 98 Windthorst, SK S0G 5G0, or Kipling Palliative Care Box 989 Kipling, SK, S0G 2S0.

 Stanley Jonas Olafson

 have a memory or condolence to add?ADD A MEMORY

 It was with great sadness that I read of Stan’s passing a week ago.
 I had met Stan several times being a longtime friend of his brother Don and knowing the Olafson family very well.
 I know that Stan’s passing will put a hole In the families life.
 The historian writes no more.
 And he was so close to a very important target coming up to 100 years.
 But close as in curling doesn’t count and I’m sorry Stan missed that target.
 Peace to you Dan and to the family as you walk this valley again.
 My prayers and thoughts are with you all, Jim Toth